Writing Competency Guide

 What goes into an introduction?

 As a rule, all formal papers require an introduction.
-This is usually a paragraph of three or four sentences in which the writer establishes contact with the reader and gets him/her ready to hear the message of the paper.
+This is usually a paragraph of three or four sentences in which the writer establishes contact with the reader and prepares the reader to hear the message of the paper.
 Successful introductions do these things:

 - They create a sense in the reader that this paper is going to be interesting and informative.